DataforProgress/data-maps/README.md

 ## Creating TopoJSON Files
+Visit [simplemaps](https://simplemaps.com/data/congress) to find the latest congressiona district shapefiles.
 Visit [mapshaper](https://mapshaper.org/) to convert shapefiles or geojson to topojson.
 Try and compress further using [toposimplify](https://github.com/topojson/topojson-simplify) if possible.
+Make sure to process the standard congress shapefile and not the albers projection.
+We do projection mapping on the frontend to its not necessary to do it as a processing step.

 Each TopoJSON files must have the following characteristics: